alexnaish/step-resolver/README.md

 On several occasions I had the requirement of querying one store, if no result then querying the next and so on.
 A real example would be checking a memory cache, falling back to a database, falling back to a long-term filestorage system etc.

-All functions are expected to return a promise.
+All functions are expected to return a promise and have the supplied arguments applied.

 ### Sample Usage